Tory MP says people using term ‘white privilege’ should be reported to Home Office

 "Jonathan Gullis must withdraw his comments immediately and apologise for his insensitive and frankly offensive remarks."

-White privilege is the idea that a person who is white benefits from inherent advantages in a society where racism exists
+White privilege is the idea that a person who is white benefits from inherent advantages in a society where racism exists.

+The Independent understands that the concept of white privilege is not considered an indicator of extremism by Home Office officials, and would not be used as a threshold for intervention by the Prevent programme.

 Mr Gullis is far from the first Conservative MP to make extreme remarks on the subject of anti-racism.